Havells India Limited (NSE: HAVELLS) Q4 2026 Earnings Call dated Apr. 22, 2026

 Ravi Swaminathan

 Hi sir.
 Thanks for taking my question.
-My first question is with respect to the cables and wire segment during the quarter we had registered a 14% growth.
-If you look at the copper prices I think year on year it would have increased by a much higher number.
-So had we seen a decline in terms of volumes at a cable and wire segment level.
+My first question is with respect to the Cables & Wire segment.
+During the quarter, we had registered a 14% growth.
+If you look at the copper prices, I think year-on-year, it would have increased by a much higher number — so had we seen a decline in terms of volumes at the cable and wire segment level.
 If so, why was it so?
-And was it just related to dealer destocking alone or the end market was also on the weaker side?
-If you can give some clarity on.
+And was it just related to dealer destocking alone or the end market was also on the weaker side, if you can give some clarity on that.

 Ravi Swaminathan